BlockCertsAI/blockcertsai-sovereign-substrate-canon/TOKENIZATION.md

 ## Liquidity as Infrastructure, Not Finance

-Liquidity on BCAI is not designed as a speculative financial instrument.
+Liquidity on BlockCertsAI is not designed as a speculative financial instrument.

 Liquidity pools function as an authenticated funding layer: